-DRAFT ANNUAL REPORT 2020/21

-1. INTRODUCTION

-1.1 The purpose of this report is to present to the Partnership Board the draft Annual Report for 2020/21, to invite comment from the Committee and, ultimately, to seek authority for the Partnership director to finalise and publish the Report.

-2. ANNUAL REPORT

-- 2.1 The annual report provides an overview of SEStran's project portfolio; it highlights the contributions that SEStran has made to the region over the last year, in line with the agreed objectives of the Regional Transport Strategy (RTS) and SEStran's annual Business Plan. - 2.2 The Annual Report will be published online.
+DRAFT ANNUAL REPORT 2020/21 1.
+INTRODUCTION 1.1 The purpose of this report is to present to the Partnership Board the draft Annual Report for 2020/21, to invite comment from the Board and to seek authority for the Partnership Director to finalise and publish the Report.
+2. ANNUAL REPORT - 2.1 The Annual Report provides an overview of SEStran's project portfolio.
+It highlights the contributions that SEStran has made to the region over the last year, in line with the agreed objectives of the Regional Transport Strategy (RTS) and SEStran's annual Business Plan. - 2.2 The draft attached at Appendix 1 was approved by the Performance & Audit Committee at its meeting on 10th September 2021. - 2.3 The Annual Report will be published online.
 It can be made available in alternative formats on request.

-3. RECOMMENDATION

-3.1 The Committee is asked to comment on the contents of the draft Annual Report 2020/21.

-Jim Grieve Partnership Director 10th September 2021

-Appendix 1 - Draft Annual Report 2020/21

-Policy Implications None.
+3. RECOMMENDATION 3.1 The Board is asked to comment on the contents of the draft document and, subject to any agreed amendments, authorise the Partnership Director to finalise and publish the Annual Report 2020/21.
+Jim Grieve Partnership Director 24th September 2021 Appendix 1 - Draft Annual Report 2020/21 Policy Implications None.
 Financial Implications Design costs can be met from within existing budget.
-Equalities Implications Details of SEStran's Equality Mainstreaming work are contained within the Annual Report.
-Climate Change Implications The Annual Report highlights our Climate Change reporting publications and work on reducing the environmental impact of transport in the South East of Scotland.
+Details of SEStran's Equality Mainstreaming work are contained within the Annual Report.
+The Annual Report highlights our Climate Change reporting publications and work on reducing the environmental impact of transport in the South East of Scotland.